michaelgwelch/loominate.net/_posts/2013-10-09-math-from-scratch-in-haskell-zero-and-one.md

   - math
   - software development
 ---
-I&#8217;ve been following a set of posts written by [Eric Lippert][1] where he is implementing arbitrary size Naturals and the corresponding arithmetic in C#.
-As I follow along I&#8217;m writing an implementation in Haskell (one that I hope is idiomatic to Haskell).
+I've been following a set of posts written by [Eric Lippert][1] where he is implementing arbitrary size Naturals and the corresponding arithmetic in C#.
+As I follow along I'm writing an implementation in Haskell (one that I hope is idiomatic to Haskell).
 <!--more-->